cedar-policy/cedar-docs/docs/collections/_schema/json-schema.md

 ```

 If `User` is defined as a common type, then `Owner` has this common type instead.
-It is an error for `User` to be defined as both an entity and common type.
+If `User` is defined as both an entity and common type, the common type definition is preferred, matching the [disambiguation rules for the Cedar schema format](../schema/human-readable-schema.html#schema-typeDisambiguation).

 ## `actions` {#schema-actions}